kedro-org/kedro-viz/docs/source/preview_datasets.md

 See [Preview Matplotlib charts in Kedro-Viz](./preview_matplotlib_datasets.md) for a guide on how you can create static visualizations using `MatplotlibWriterDataset` on Kedro-Viz.

-**Extend Preview to Custom Datasets**
+**Extend Preview to custom catasets**

-See [Extend Preview to Custom Datasets](./preview_custom_datasets.md) for a guide on how to set up previews for custom datasets and which types are supported by Kedro-Viz.
+See [Extend Preview to custom catasets](./preview_custom_datasets.md) for a guide on how to set up previews for custom datasets and which types are supported by Kedro-Viz.

 ```{toctree}
 :maxdepth: 1